eduardapontel/tic-tac-toe/README.md

 # Tic-Tac-Toe - Cat vs Dog

 Welcome to Tic-Tac-Toe, where two adorable animals, a cat and a dog, compete for victory!
-This simple game was developed using HTML, CSS, and JavaScript.
-Challenge a friend to see who's the master of Tic-Tac-Toe among the pets!
+Challenge a friend to see who's the winner of Tic-Tac-Toe among the pets!

 ## Game Instructions